Ahacad/LSM-pre/slides.md

 </div>

 - unlike B+ tree (in-place update) which overwrites old entries, we store updates into new locations <span class="text-gray-400">(Fig. 1)</span>
-- only append operations (insert OR update), delete = anti-insert, it's like writing everything into a "log"
+- only append operations (insert OR update), delete = anti-matter entry, like writing everything into a "log"

 - **buffers** all writes in memory ($C_0$), and **flushes** them to disk and **merges** later<span class="text-gray-400">(Fig. 2)</span>